Email: info@mtrolls.com

 Once you have your own center and have determined the important factors above, the next step is zoning.
 Zoning not only determines what equipment you can have within your gym, but also the number of members you can invite.

 As a company, you now know how many members you need to keep your business profitable.
-This number must be considered in the design of your gym, as it will determine the minimum amount of equipment you may need.
+This number must be considered when designing your gym, as it will determine the minimum amount of equipment you may need.

 How much space do you need to accommodate the number of members you plan to have?
-How much equipment is enough to accommodate the number of people you want to take the classes you want?
+How much equipment is enough to accommodate the number of people you want to take classes with?
 These are just some of the basics you need to know when considering zoning within your facility.

-Your room can be zoned right into 5 main areas:
+Your room can be divided into 5 main areas:

-This area can quickly become the busiest in any gym, make sure you have enough racks, plates, dumbbells and storage units on the gym floor.
-Practical storage units are a good consideration to keep your gym floor tidy, allowing you to store all your free weights and accessories while keeping them usable.
+This area can quickly become the busiest area in any gym, make sure there are enough racks, plates, dumbbells and storage units on the gym floor.
+Practical storage units are a great option to keep your gym floor tidy, allowing you to store all your free weights and accessories while keeping them accessible.

-Depending on the size of your gym, you can offer a lot to many users.
-If you have a smaller room, then focus on how you want to use it.
+Depending on the size of your gym, you can have a lot to offer for many users.
+If you have a smaller room, then focus on how you use it.

-Studios: Not just for classes, using these spaces allows your members to create their own personal fitness studio when classes are not taking place.
+Studio: Not just for classes, using these spaces allows your members to create their own personal fitness studio when classes are not in session.
 Unique product options can help create class principles as well as dedicated personal workout areas.

 3) Gym Equipments area